apache/iotdb/docs/UserGuide/Cluster/Cluster-Query-Command.md

 The DataNode statuses are defined as follows:

-- **Running**: The DataNode is running properly and can be read and written
+- **Running**: The DataNode is running properly and is readable and writable.
-- **Unknown**: The DataNode doesn't report heartbeat properly, the ConfigNode considers the DataNode as unreadable and un-writable
+- **Unknown**: The DataNode doesn't report heartbeat properly, the ConfigNode considers the DataNode as unreadable and un-writable.
-- **Removing**: The DataNode is being removed from the cluster and cannot be read or written
+- **Removing**: The DataNode is being removed from the cluster and is unreadable and un-writable.
-- **ReadOnly**: The remaining disk space of DataNode is lower than disk_warning_threshold(default is 5%), the DataNode can be read but can't be written or synchronize data
+- **ReadOnly**: The remaining disk space of DataNode is lower than disk_warning_threshold(default is 5%), the DataNode is readable but un-writable and cannot synchronize data.

 ## Show all Node information